-On the isolated edge of the American Frontier, Fort Smith was established on Christmas day, 1817.
+On the isolated edge of the American Frontier, Fort Smith, Arkansas, was established on Christmas day, 1817.
 Under the command of Major William Bradford, the soldiers’ initial task was to keep the peace between the Cherokee and Osage tribes.
-The site of the new fort was Belle Point, a prominent bluff overlooking the Poteau and Arkansas Rivers.
+The new fort site was Belle Point, a prominent bluff overlooking the Poteau and Arkansas Rivers.

 Additional quarters were built outside the original fort in 1822 when increased hostilities between the Osage and Cherokee prompted the need for a greater number of soldiers.
-Just two years later; however, the Federal Government determined that the location of the fort was too far away from the newly redefined Indian Territory (Oklahoma) and established Fort Gibson some 60 miles up the Arkansas River.
+Two years later, however, the Federal Government determined that the fort’s location was too far away from the newly redefined Indian Territory (Oklahoma) and established Fort Gibson some 60 miles up the Arkansas River.
 As a result, the troops departed Fort Smith in 1824.

-Three years later; however, the fort was slated to serve as the agency for the western Choctaw Indians, who were also being forced to move to Indian Territory.
-When Choctaw agent, William McClellan, arrived in February, 1827, he found the post buildings in bad condition.
-But, it would be four more years before the government would repair the structures.
-Finally, in April, 1831, Lieutenant Gabriel Rains and a detail of Seventh United States Infantry arrived at the post to begin the repairs.
+Three years later, the fort was slated to serve as the agency for the western Choctaw Indians, who were also being forced to move to Indian Territory.
+When Choctaw agent, William McClellan, arrived in February 1827, he found the post buildings in bad condition.
+It would be four more years before the government would repair the structures.
+Finally, in April 1831, Lieutenant Gabriel Rains and a detail of Seventh United States Infantry arrived at the post to begin the repairs.
 By August, Choctaw Indians began trickling into the area.

-As additional tribes were relocated in Indian Territory, fearful residents of the new State of Arkansas requested that a permanent military garrison be placed on their western border.
-In 1838, Congress authorized construction of a new fort and purchased from John Rogers a 296-acre reservation adjacent to the old fort on Belle Point.
+As additional tribes were relocated in Indian Territory, fearful residents of the new State of Arkansas requested a permanent military garrison be placed on their western border.
+In 1838, Congress authorized the construction of a new fort and purchased land from John Rogers to build a 296-acre reservation adjacent to the old fort on Belle Point.

-In the spring of 1839, construction of the new fort began.
-The design called for a pentagonal-shaped fort of stone with a bastion at each angle and enclosing seven acres.
-Inside the wall, several buildings were to be situated around a parade ground including two enlisted mens barracks, two officer’s quarters, the commandant’s quarters, a hospital, the quartermaster store, and other buildings.
+In the spring of 1839, the construction of the new fort began.
+The design called for a pentagonal-shaped stone fort with a bastion at each angle, enclosing seven acres.
+Inside the wall, several buildings were to be situated around a parade ground, including two enlisted men’s barracks, two officer’s quarters, the commandant’s quarters, a hospital, the quartermaster store, and other buildings.
 This ambitious plan, however, would never be fully realized.

 Without a need for defensive capabilities, portions of the fort curtain wall were never raised to the intended height of 12 feet.
-To accommodate the vastly increased supply load, foundations of the incomplete Commandant’s Quarters and one of the enlisted mens barracks were dismantled and used to convert two bastions into commissary and quartermaster storehouses.
+To accommodate the vastly increased supply load, foundations of the incomplete Commandant’s Quarters and one of the enlisted men’s barracks were dismantled and used to convert two bastions into commissary and quartermaster storehouses.
 A third bastion was transformed into a magazine.
-Upon completion, only two officers quarters and one enlisted men’s barracks fronted the parade ground.
-Several other structures including maintenance buildings, stables, laundress quarters, hospital, storehouse, and bake house were located beyond the fort walls.
+Only two officers’ quarters and one enlisted men’s barracks fronted the parade ground upon completion.
+Several other structures were located beyond the fort walls, including maintenance buildings, stables, laundress quarters, hospital, storehouse, and bakehouse.

-Fort Smith was formally garrisoned in May, 1846 and functioned as a supply depot throughout its 25-year-long occupation by the military.
+Fort Smith was formally garrisoned in May 1846 and functioned as a supply depot throughout its 25-year-long occupation by the military.
 In the pre-Civil War years, national interests focused on westward expansion.
-New posts were established in Indian Territory, including Fort Towson and Fort Washita, which were supplied by the depot at Fort Smith.
+New posts were established in Indian Territory, including Fort Towson and Fort Washita, which the depot at Fort Smith supplied.

 The jurisdiction of the United States District Court of the Western District of Arkansas was a vast area encompassing western Arkansas and the entire Indian Territory of present-day Oklahoma.
 Here, tribal courts had no jurisdiction over non-Indian settlers.
 This legal detail gave an advantage to the most desperate breed of outlaw, who found refuge beyond the pale of justice and could murder and steal with little fear of retribution.
 To bring offenders to justice, a federal marshal and a number of deputies, never more than 200 strong, combed this wilderness.
 When fugitives were apprehended, they were taken to Fort Smith for trial.